Communities In Schools of Lexington/Davidson County

 Hunger is a real problem for many of the students in our community.
 When children do not receive the proper nutrition, they will be more likely to struggle academically and socially, setting them up to be behind as they journey through school.

-Currently, Backpack meals are provided to over 50 children per school that participate in the Backpack program in the Lexington City and Davidson County schools.
+Backpack meals are provided to children in schools that participate in the Backpack program in the Lexington City and Davidson County schools.
 As part of the program, students at each school take home a backpack full of kid-friendly food every weekend of the school year.
 Students are chosen to participate in the program by their teachers and administrators.
 They must be on free/reduced lunch and they must have permission from their parents to participate.
 On average, it cost $200 to feed one child for an entire school year.

-YOU can help sustain existing programs and open new ones by making an online DONATION.
+YOU can help sustain existing programs by making an online DONATION.
 Or send a check to PO Box 177, Lexington, NC 27293 and specify “Backpack Program” on the memo line.

 Currently, CIS Operates in 24 schools:

 Brier Creek Elementary

 Lexington Senior High